 Tigers Are Not Afraid is well worth your time.
 If you don’t believe me, horror luminaries Stephen King, Neil Gaiman, and the aforementioned The Shape of Water director Guillermo Del Toro have sung it’s praises.
 Del Toro loved it so much that he’s producing López’s next film and sat down for an hour long interview at TIFF that’s included in this Steelbook’s “Bonus.”

-In that feature, Del Toro says, “There are movies that wake people up and movies that put people to sleep,” implying that Tigers Are Not Afraid, is the latter.
+In that feature, Del Toro says, “There are movies that wake people up and movies that put people to sleep,” implying that Tigers Are Not Afraid, is the former.
 For about forty-five minutes, he asks López insightful questions, before the forum opens up to audience questions, at which points you should turn off your TV or be punished with hearing the humble brags audience members always seem to find a way to work into their questions.

 The Steelbook also includes a 45 minute making of documentary, adorable casting sessions, a director’s commentary, deleted scenes, and three photo galleries.
 In addition to all of that, like all Steelbooks, this one is a beautiful physical object.